Everyone's Gone to the Moon

-"Everyone's Gone to the Moon" is the debut single by British singer-songwriter and record producer Jonathan King.
+"Everyone's Gone to the Moon" is the debut single by the English singer-songwriter and record producer Jonathan King.
 It was released in 1965 while King was still an undergraduate at Cambridge University.
-All copies of this single, in all territories and on all labels, spell the artist's first name (a stage name) as Johnathan.
+Early copies of this single, in all territories and on all labels, spell the artist's first name (a stage name) as Johnathan.
 For all later singles, the spelling was rendered as Jonathan, and most compilation appearances of this track use the more conventional Jonathan spelling as well.

 Chart performance

 Released by Decca Records, it reached No. 4 in the UK, and No. 17 in the US Billboard Hot 100.
+It reached #2 on the New Zealand Lever Hit Parade charts.